leon2968/ZenInventory/README.md

 #Planninng Phase

 *What is the goal?
-- To build an inventory management System
+- To build an inventory management System for business owners

 *What tech stack are we using?
 - Java, Spring Boot, Spring Web, Hibernate, MariaDB/MySQL, JavaScript, HTML/CSS, Postman